 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- This drug may cause weak bones (osteoporosis) with long-term use.
-Talk with the doctor to see if your child has a higher chance of weak bones, or if you have any questions.
+- This drug may cause weak bones (osteoporosis) with doses that are too high.
+The risk may be higher in women who have been through menopause.
+Talk with your doctor to see if you have a higher risk of weak bones or if you have any questions.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.